CHENNAI

 we had tiled houses with a frontal porch/raised floor (‘Thinnai’ in Tamil)

-where even passers-by can sit and rest, which is conspicuously and totally missing these days.
+where even passers-by could sit and rest, which is totally missing these days.
 Now

 every inch of space is gainfully and commercially used up.
 Terraced houses were

 residential flats dot the skyline today.
-Earlier, we had house with attached
+Earlier, we had houses with attached

-family and detached bathroom, but now we have flats with attached bathrooms and
+family and detached bathrooms, but now we have flats with attached bathrooms and

 detached families with people shunning and spurning the joint family system - a